J. E. Franklin: Playwright

+In 1966, she wrote the play Two Flowers, which was produced by the New Feminist Theatre.
+She also wrote the first version of her play, Mau Mau Room, in 1966.

-Her second play was the children's rock opera The In-Crowd: Rock Opera in One Act.
-It was produced by Woodie King Jr. who was the Cultural Arts Director for the Mobilization of Youth from 1965 to 1970.
+Her next play was the children's rock opera The In-Crowd: Rock Opera in One Act.
+It was produced by Woodie King Jr..
+He was the Cultural Arts Director for the Mobilization of Youth (MOY) from 1965 to 1970.
 MOY was a social service agency designed to provide instruction, job training, counseling, and mental health services for delinquent youth on the Lower East Side.
 King collaborated on the music and dance.
-It played at the International Youth Festival in Montreal in 1967, which Franklin attended.
+The In-Crowd played at the International Youth Festival in the Youth Pavilion at the Montreal Expo in 1967, which Franklin attended.

-In 1966 she wrote Two Flowers, which was produced by the New Feminist Theatre.
-In 1966 she also wrote the Mau Mau Room.
-From 1967 to 1968 she worked at the U.S. Office of Economic Opportunity in Washington, D.C.
-While in Washington she volunteered in the soup kitchens of the Black Panther Party.
+From 1967 to 1968 she worked as an analyst at the U.S. Office of Economic Opportunity in Washington, D.C.
 Franklin first heard the term "institutional white racism" from the Kerner Commission in 1968.
-She moved back to New York and joined the Harlem Writers Guild, which had been founded by John Oliver Killens, Rosa Guy, John Henrik Clarke, Willard Moore, and Walter Christmas as a response to the exclusion they had experienced from the white literary world of New York.
+While in D.C., she volunteered in the soup kitchens of the Black Panther Party.
+She also she met Alice Childress, from Howard University.
+"She was the first Black woman playwright I met.
+We had a long conversation on our train ride back to New York."
+Franklin moved back to New York and joined the Harlem Writers Guild, which had been founded by John Oliver Killens, Rosa Guy, John Henrik Clarke, Willard Moore, and Walter Christmas as a response to the exclusion they had experienced from the white literary world of New York.
 She joined so that she could "learn how to talk like a writer [and] get help [with her] work."
 There she interacted with Maya Angelou, Alice Childress, and Rosa Guy.

+In 1969, Franklin's play Mau Mau Room was picked Douglas Turner Ward for Ward and Robert Hooks's Negro Ensemble Company Workshop Festival at St. Mark's Playhouse.
+It was directed by Shauneille Perry, who later (at Franklin's request) directed her plays Black Girl and Prodigal Sister.
+According to Franklin, the cast of Mau May Room included Richard Roundtree as "Jimmy" in the play.
+The title of the play comes from "Mau Mau", the name of the army of Kikuyu insurgents who led a rebellion against British colonial rule in Kenya.
+Franklin later changed the title of the play at the behest of her agent (it was eventually called Miss Honey's Young'uns (1994)).